 The work doesn’t stop when the hashtag stops trending.

 Commit to ongoing social activism and learning.
-Continue educating your brand and your employees and sharing helpful information with your audience.
+Continue educating your brand and your employees and sharing helpful information with social media users who follow your brand.

 Schedule messages and connect with your audience on social media using Hootsuite.
 Post to and monitor multiple social networks from one dashboard.
 Try it free today.